drickweed/NLPmadeEasy/README.md

 # NLPmadeEasy
-This project is delicated to code NLP algorithmns from scratch to illustrate the underlying main concept
+This project is delicated to code common NLP algorithmns from scratch to illustrate the underlying main concept